-Contract asset balances of \$71.3 million and \$62.5 million, were included in other current assets in our consolidated balance sheets, as of December 31, 2022 and 2021, respectively.
-We had no accounts receivable balance from Clover as of December 31, 2022.
-Our accounts receivable balance from Clover totaled \$2.1 million as of December 31, 2021.
-We recognized CpG 1018 adjuvant net product revenue of \$288.0 million and \$72.2 million from Clover, for the years ended December 31, 2022 and 2021, respectively.
+Corresponding Advance Payments of \$60.3 million relating to Clover are recorded in CEPI accrual long-term in our consolidated balance sheets as of December 31, 2023.
+These Advance Payments may be repaid using cash collected from Clover or forgiven in accordance with the CEPI Agreement.
+We had no accounts receivable balance from Clover as of December 31, 2023 and December 31, 2022.
+We did not recognize CpG 1018 adjuvant net product revenue from Clover for the year ended December 31, 2023.
+We recognized CpG 1018 adjuvant net product revenue of \$288.0 million for the year ended December 31, 2022.